Fortis Inc.

 Cash vs Debt

-On the balance sheet, FTS has $359.0M in cash with $35.41B in obligations.
-The ability to service this debt comfortably depends on continued operational cash generation.
+Fortis Inc. carries $35.41B in total debt against $359.0M in cash reserves — debt is roughly 98.6x the cash position.
+Managing this leverage effectively will be important for long-term financial stability.
 The company is burning cash, with free cash flow at -$2.65B.
 This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
-Return on equity stands at 7.5%, which is modest for the sector.
-ROE measures how effectively a company uses shareholder capital to generate profits.
+ROE of 7.5% points to modest capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 3.0% is on the lower side, which is common in asset-heavy industries.
 Revenue has been uneven over recent years, ranging from $11.04B to $12.17B.